From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Introduction

-A question then arises: is it possible to design a non-destructive antialiasing method, and if so, does it further improve accuracy?
+A question then arises: is it possible to design a non-destructive method, and if so, does it further improve accuracy?
 In a more recent work, Zou \etal \cite{Zou2023} tackled this question through an adaptive antialiasing approach, called \emph{adaptive blur pooling}.
-In this nonlinear setting, the blurring filter varies across channels and image locations, therefore preserving high-frequency information in strategic zones.
-Albeit achieving higher prediction accuracy, this approach remains fundamentally based on low-pass filtering.
-Consequently, features that are not blurred may still be unstable to translations.
-Furthermore, adaptive blur pooling requires additional memory, computational resources, and trainable parameters.
+Albeit achieving higher prediction accuracy, adaptive blur pooling requires additional memory, computational resources, and trainable parameters.

-\paragraph{Proposed Approach.} In this paper, we propose an alternative antialiasing approach based on complex-valued convolutions, extracting high-frequency features that are stable to translations.
+\paragraph*{Proposed Approach} In this paper, we propose an alternative approach based on complex-valued convolutions, extracting high-frequency features that are stable to translations.
 We observed improved accuracy for ImageNet and CIFAR-10 classification, compared to the two antialiasing methods based on blur pooling \cite{Zhang2019,Zou2023}.
 Furthermore, our approach offers significant advantages in terms of computational efficiency and memory usage, and does not induce any additional training, unlike adaptive blur pooling.